learn-co-students/javascript-closures-cb-gh-000/README.md

 the `whatsForDinner()` function at a later point in time, when we're curious about what exactly is in Fat Bastard's belly.

 The feature allowing `whatsForDinner()` to still access the variables within its parent function long after the parent function has executed, is called a 'closure'.
-In this case, the `fatBastard()` function is a closure.

 ![Fat Bastard in a moment of spiritual clarity.](https://66.media.tumblr.com/11911f29151cb0ff4813f9d11689cdc8/tumblr_mvjxzdTtV91ror07qo1_500.gif)